Saltarelle/SaltarelleCompiler/readme.md

 To get started compiling, see the Getting Started guide in the wiki.

+## Obtaining binaries ##

+Eventually, the project will be included in the NuGet gallery.
+For the time being, all packages are available at [teamcity.codebetter.com](http://teamcity.codebetter.com/viewLog.html?buildId=lastSuccessful&buildTypeId=bt720&tab=artifacts).

 ## Current State ##

 The compiler currently works quite well.
 I still need to test it more in practice before I am ready to release it officially, but there are no known issues except for the features that are on the unsupported list.